pingcap/docs-cn/pessimistic-transaction.md

 Adding a pessimistic lock requires writing data into TiKV.
 The response of successfully adding a lock can only be returned to TiDB after commit and apply through Raft.
 Therefore, compared with optimistic transactions, the pessimistic transaction mode inevitably has higher latency.

 To reduce the overhead of locking, TiKV implements the pipelined locking process: when the data meets the requirements for locking, TiKV immediately notifies TiDB to execute subsequent requests and writes into the pessimistic lock asynchronously.
 This process reduces most latency and significantly improves the performance of pessimistic transactions.
-However, there is a low probability that the asynchronous write into the pessimistic lock might fail, resulting in the commit failure of the pessimistic transaction.
+However, when network partition occurs in TiKV or a TiKV node is down, the asynchronous write into the pessimistic lock might fail and affect the following aspects:

+* Other transactions that modify the same data cannot be blocked.
+If the application logic relies on locking or lock waiting mechanisms, the correctness of the application logic is affected.

+* There is a low probability that the transaction commit fails, but it does not affect the correctness of the transactions.

+If the application logic relies on the locking or lock waiting mechanisms, or if you want to guarantee as much as possible the success rate of transaction commits even in the case of TiKV cluster anomalies, you should disable the pipelined locking feature.

 ![Pipelined pessimistic lock](/media/pessimistic-transaction-pipelining.png)